Faculty Policies of the College of Education

 Faculty Travel Grants

-Faculty Travel Grants in the College of Education are available to support tenured and tenure-track faculty (including emeritus faculty) clinical professors and clinical associate professors approved by the dean's office; and senior lecturers and distinguished senior lecturers with at least five years service at The University of Texas at Austin to present their original research or creative effort at an appropriate organized conference or professional meeting.
+Faculty Travel Grants in the College of Education are available to support tenured and tenure-track faculty, clinical professors and clinical associate professors approved by the dean's office; and senior lecturers and distinguished senior lecturers with at least five years service at The University of Texas at Austin to present their original research or creative effort at an appropriate organized conference or professional meeting.
 The presentation will usually be in the form of an oral or poster presentation, but can vary with field (example: performance of a new musical work or art exhibit).
 Travel grants may be used for foreign or domestic travel.
-Effective with travel on or after 9/1/2013, emeritus faculty are no longer eligible for the College of Education travel grant.
+Effective with travel on or before 9/1/2013, emeritus faculty are no longer eligible for the College of Education travel grant.

 Once a College of Education faculty member has been approved for an Office of Graduate Studies Faculty Travel Grant, the faculty member’s Chair can request up to an additional $1,000 in travel money from the College of Education Dean’s Office upon presentation of the approved Travel Grant application, approved VE5 Request for Travel Authorization and abstract of the original paper being presented.
 This $1,000 can go toward additional registration fees and transportation (including direct billed airfare expenditures) and hotel expenses.
 If the entire $1,000 is not used on the approved trip it can be applied to subsequent trips taken in the same fiscal year if the faculty member is again presenting their original research.
 In order to maximize the College of Education funds, please use the Office of Graduate Studies funds toward all eligible transportation and registration fees before funding the balance of the trip from the Dean’s funds.

 Please note that foreign travel regardless of source of funds must be approved by the Dean in writing.
 The Dean of the College of Education also requires that faculty traveling to foreign destinations, who are being reimbursed from College of Education accounts, must be presenting a research paper or fulfilling the stated objectives of a research grant.
 Because of security concerns, The University of Texas System has directed its nine academic and six health institutions to develop travel authorization protocols for travel to all countries with U.S. State Department Travel Warnings.
-The policy to request exceptions to travel restrictions can be found at: http://world.utexas.edu/ioc/authorization/.

 Faculty Merit Policies